whitfin/cachex/README.md

 Cachex.start_link(name: :my_cache)
 ```

-Once your cache has started, you can call any of the main Cachex API using the name of your cache.
-In the interest of convenience, all Cachex actions have an automatically generated "unsafe" equivalent (appended with `!`):
+Once your cache has started you can call any of the main Cachex API using the name of your cache.
+All Cachex actions have an automatically generated "unsafe" equivalent (appended with `!`):

 ```elixir
 iex(1)> Cachex.get(:my_cache, "key")